CactiLab/BYOTee-Build-Your-Own-TEEs/README.md

 # BYOTee Getting Started

-Below is the overview of how to set up the reference implementation BYOT framework for FPGA SoCs.
+Below is the overview of how to set up the reference implementation BYOTee framework for FPGA SoCs.

 Please note: if any step fails, it is highly unlikely that the process will get back on track by continuing to future steps.
 ## Download Xilinx Tools